Mitigating Measurement Crosstalk via Pulse Shaping

 Sharing a common feedline can introduce crosstalk between resonators: a microwave pulse intended for one resonator can leak into others, unintentionally inducing additional readout errors, qubit frequency shifts, and qubit dephasing \cite{gambetta2006qubit,heinsoo2018rapid,Sunada2024Photon}.
 This crosstalk issue becomes particularly significant in fast multiplexed readout, where resonator linewidths $\kappa$ are large and probe pulses are short \cite{swiadek2024enhancing,heinsoo2018rapid,spring2025fast}.
 Larger resonator linewidths increase spectral overlap between adjacent resonators, while shorter pulses broaden the spectral width of probe signals.
 In multiplexed systems, these two effects jointly contribute to readout crosstalk.

-Readout crosstalk can be mitigated by increasing the frequency spacing between resonators; however, larger spacing imposes stricter bandwidth requirements on quantum-limited amplifiers \cite{mutus2013design,mutus2014strong}, which is also challenging.
+Readout crosstalk can be mitigated by increasing the frequency spacing between resonators; however, larger spacing imposes stricter bandwidth requirements on components across the readout chain, such as Josephson parametric amplifiers (JPAs) \cite{mutus2013design,mutus2014strong}.
+Replacing JPAs with broadband traveling-wave parametric amplifiers \cite{wang2025highefficiencylowlossfloquetmodetraveling,Sandbo2025Josephson} could largely alleviate this constraint.
+Nevertheless, the substantial increase in qubit count required for fault-tolerant application-scale quantum computers \cite{eisert2025mind} demands dense integration of readout resonators, thereby posing the challenge of improving the multiplexing capability within a finite system bandwidth.
 Another approach is to equip each readout resonator with a dedicated Purcell filter \cite{heinsoo2018rapid}, which suppresses off-resonant driving and thereby reduces spectral overlap between resonators.
 Nevertheless, spurious errors induced by short readout pulses that spectrally extend to the resonance of untargeted resonators [Fig.~\ref{fig:Figure1Concept:a}] cannot be eliminated by this method.
 To address this limitation, we introduce a pulse-shaping technique: adding a derivative component to the probe pulse [Fig.~\ref{fig:Figure1Concept:b}] to suppress targeted frequency components [Fig.~\ref{fig:Figure1Concept:c}].
 This derivative removal by adiabatic gate (DRAG) method \cite{Motzoi2009Simple}, widely used in qubit control to suppress leakage \cite{chen2016measuring,hyyppa2024reducing}, is here adapted to suppress unwanted spectral ingredients at neighboring resonator frequencies, thereby reducing errors arising from the broad bandwidth of short pulses.
-Our method is fully compatible with existing hardware and is well-suited for both the large-spacing strategy---where sufficient frequency separation enables the application of DRAG---and for architectures employing individual Purcell filters, in which spectral overlap between readout resonators is already small and readout crosstalk is instead dominated by the broad spectral width of the probe pulses.
+Our method is hardware-friendly at the system level, as it introduces no additional physical components, although it does require a higher output amplitude from the waveform generator---a requirement that most current devices can readily meet.
+The method is well-suited for architectures employing individual Purcell filters, in which spectral overlap between readout resonators is already small and readout crosstalk is instead dominated by the broad spectral width of the probe pulses.

 Our method is based on the DRAG technique.
 Given a probe pulse envelope $W(t)$, we add the time derivative $\dot{W}(t)$ to the quadrature component: